TMJ Treatment Ballwin, MO

 Diagnosing TMD and TMJ Disorders

-At your first TMD consultation in Ballwin, MO, an experienced Ballwin, MO physical therapist will evaluate your symptoms and analyze the movement and function of your jaw.
+During your initial TMD consultation in Ballwin, MO, a skilled Ballwin, MO physical therapist will assess your symptoms and examine the jaw joint’s movement and functionality.
 The assessment may involve an evaluation of:

 • Range of Motion: Assessing how far you can comfortably open and close your mouth to spot any limitations.